 - Don't forget the handles and the bottom.
 When cleaning the exterior of your purse, make sure that you thoroughly wipe the bottom of the bag and the handles.
 Let the bag dry overnight in a cool place before carrying it again.

 - The best way to clean leather?
-Use a gentle leather conditioner like Collonil Clean And Care.
-This leather conditioning product will remove any stains from your bags without damaging porous skins like calfskin, lamb or Nappa leathers.
+Use a gentle leather conditioner like Leather Cleaner by Leather Honey.
+This leather conditioning product with over 1,000 reviews on Amazon will remove any stains from your bags without damaging porous skins like calfskin, lamb or Nappa leathers.

 - How to pamper your fabric purses.
 To clean a fabric bag, dampen the tips of a terrycloth or microfiber towel in isopropyl alcohol.
 Gently, blot the bottom of the purse and the handles with the alcohol.
 To test for colorfastness, and to avoid damaging your handbag beyond repair, test a small hidden spot of the bag with the cloth and alcohol cleaning method.
 Let the bag dry for 30 minutes before you sanitize the entire purse.